"Fox News | New York Times Latest Article." Uploaded by YouTube channel Project Unity on July 24, 2020. Duration: 1:16 minutes.

 The New York Times story has hit the wire and I will be speaking about this in more detail very soon, I am happy to announce I will be conducting the first interview with both Ralph Blumenthal & Leslie Kean.

-Below you find a short interview with US Senator Mark Warner, vice chairman of the Select Committee on Intelligence.
+Below you find a brief interview with US Senator Mark Warner, vice chairman of the Select Committee on Intelligence.
 My comments come below the video clip.

 Sen. Mark Warner (D-VA) talks about UFOs and government

 Disclosure - whatever that is - will be slow.
-That is also something we have to accept and deal with.
-Disclosure is all about balance, which I write about in this previous post.
+Disclosure is about the balance between the public's right to know and the government's need for (reasonable) secrecy, which I wrote about in this previous post.

 Take care!